kcartlidge/migratable/README.md

 ## How it works

-There are either 2 or 3 components:
+There are 2 components, with an optional third:

 * Migrator - what your code should interact with to load/perform migrations
 * Provider - a utility package to support a particular database technology
-* Notifier - an optional class that can be sent progress messages
+* Notifier - an *optional* class that can be sent progress messages

 You follow this process: